expo/expo/docs/pages/versions/unversioned/guides/setup-native-firebase.md

 - click **Add Firebase to your iOS app** and follow the setup steps. **Make sure that the iOS bundle ID you enter is the same as the value of `ios.bundleIdentifier` in your app.json.**
 - Download the services file by clicking **"Download GoogleService-Info.plist"**
-- Open your Expo iOS project in Xcode `ios/{projectName}.xcworkspace` and then drag the services file into your project
+- Open your Expo iOS project in Xcode `ios/{projectName}.xcworkspace` and then drag the services file into your project.
+If you don't see the `.xcworkspace` workspace file, run `pod install` in `./ios` directory to create it.

   - Be sure to enable **'Copy items if needed'**.